4 Low-Tech Ways to Protect Your Business from Cyber Fraud

 Cyber Fraud Protection - Complete Controller

-Protecting your business from cyber fraud requires you to be well prepared for tackling potential threats and dangers.
+Protecting your business from cyber fraud requires being well-prepared to tackle potential threats and dangers.
 Here’s what you need to know.

 Undeniably, the stories of cyber fraud that once seemed startling are now non-stop and have a knack for repetitiveness.
-They are no longer a surprise due to the frequency occurring vastly.
+They are no longer a surprise due to the vast frequency of their occurrence.
 Many think tanks have come together to combat this menace, but it was concluded that solutions largely depend on the nature of a business.

 There is no denying that cyber fraud has become a sophisticated profession that poses threats to organizations globally.
-You may be shocked to know that cyber fraud is expected to cross $3 trillion by 2019, a five-fold increase from the 2014 estimate.
-It is also important to note that a significant portion of cyber fraud goes undetected, causing US organizations to lose billions of dollars each year.
-Check out America's Best Bookkeepers
+You may be shocked that cyber fraud is expected to cross $3 trillion by 2019, a five-fold increase from the 2014 estimate.
+It is also important to note that significant cyber fraud goes undetected, causing US organizations to lose billions of dollars annually.LastPass – Family or Org Password Vault

 Shifting the Scope and Dynamics of the Industry